GSA/piv-guides/Template-2.md

   > Repeat Procedure sections, as needed.

-# Markdown Style Sheet (Syntax)
+# Markdown Template

-Pages use markdown formatting for content.
-You can review markdown formatting and a quick three-minute guide by browsing to the Mastering Markdown guide from Github: https://guides.github.com/features/mastering-markdown/

 This template is for submitting NEW pages to the site.

+Markdown formatting is used for Pages (file) content.
+You can learn more about Markdown formatting by browsing to the "Mastering Markdown" guide from Github: https://guides.github.com/features/mastering-markdown/

 For guidance, pages should be brief to reduce scrolling by users, be written in Plain Language, and use bullets, lists and images.
 Paragraphs should be short.

 Samples are provided below for the formats used on this site.

+In Markdown, the **#** symbol is used to denote and format headers.

-# This is a top level header
+# This is a top-level header
-## This is a second level header
+## This is a second-level header
-### This is a third level header
+### This is a third-level header
-#### This is a fourth level header
+#### This is a fourth-level header
+##### This is a fifth-level header

 Start your page with a top-level header.